An Enhanced Projection Pursuit Tree Classifier with Visual Methods for Assessing Algorithmic Improvements: PPtree extensions

 \subsection{Modification 2: Multiple splits per class based on entropy reduction}

-This modification introduces a new approach for selecting the split value, based on the impurity of the resulting groups.
-This approach resembles the impurity-based criteria used in the \texttt{rpart} algorithm, but it operates on projected data rather than individual features.
-Currently, the only implemented impurity measure is negative entropy:
+To allow for multiple splits, various changes are needed: the split is made on the optimal projection, not after groups are combined, and new stopping rules are defined to prevent over-fitting.
+Figure~\ref{fig-diagMOD4} illustrates the change to the algorithm for this modification.

+In PPtree, the decision boundary split is made using the means for the two groups, just like is done with linear discriminant analysis.
+This modification changes this to follow the \texttt{rpart} algorithm, minimizing entropy, with the difference being that it is done on the optimal 1-D projected data.
+That is, the modification computes the negative entropy criteria:

-where $p_{js}$ is the proportion of observations from class $j$ in subset $s$, and $G$ is the number of classes.
-Higher values of $E(s)$ indicate greater class impurity.
-When all observations in the subset belong to the same class, the entropy reaches its minimum value of $E(s)=0$, indicating a pure node.
-To evaluate the quality of a candidate split, the impurity values of the resulting left and right subsets are combined using a weighted average of the entropie:
+where \(p_{js}\) is the proportion of observations from class \(j\) in subset \(s\), and \(G\) is the number of classes.
+Lower values of \(E(s)\) indicate purity, reaching zero when all observations in the subset belong to the same class.
+The impurity value for a split is calculated by combining the values of the left and right subsets:

 where \(n_L, n_R\) are the number of observations in the left and right subsets, respectively.
-The combined impurity, \(E(s_L,s_R)\) is computed for all possible split points-defined as the midpoints between consecutive ordered projected values-denoted \(\mathscr{C} = \{c_1, ..., c_{n_L+n_R-1}\}\).
+Across all possible splits, the lowest combined impurity, \(E(s_L,s_R)\), is computed for all possible split points, defined as the midpoints between consecutive ordered projected values, denoted \(\mathscr{C} = \{c_1, ..., c_{n_L+n_R-1}\}\).
 The split point that minimizes the combined entropy is selected:

-This represents a major departure from the original PPtree structure, aiming to enhance flexibility in modeling non-linear class boundaries by allowing multiple splits within a class.
-Instead of relying on summary statistics at the class level, this approach shifts the focus to local differences between individual observations.
-To support this flexibility, additional control mechanisms are required, particularly new stopping criteria.
-While this is conceptually similar to the \texttt{rpart} algorithm, a key distinction is that larger sample sizes per node are needed to reliably estimate projection coefficients.